 But the Drake experience is about more than education; it’s about being part of a supportive and loyal community.
 You’ll gain individualized attention from expert faculty and staff invested in you and your future, developing relationships that last far beyond graduation.

-The first cohort of OTD students is expected to graduate in May 2019.
-Outcome data for this class and future classes is not yet available.
+The first cohort of OTD students graduated in May 2019.
+Outcome data for future classes is not yet available.

 |Graduation Year||Entering/Graduating||Graduation Rate||